r-bar/barth.tech/content/blog/rdbms-fulltext-search.md

 projects trying to make their data discoverable.
-However, spinning up additional infrastructure and keeping these search indexes in sync with the source of truth can add a lot of overhead when you do not need the full breadth of features these services provide.
-As much as the companies behind these products would like to tell you otherwise, just adding their search solution to your code base does not solve search.
-They can't.
+However, spinning up additional infrastructure and keeping these search indexes in sync with the source of truth can add a lot of overhead when you do not need the full breadth of features these services provide at the start of your project.
+As much as the companies behind these products would like to tell you otherwise, just slapping their search solution onto your project does not solve search.
+They *can't*.
 The problem is too big, and they do not understand the specifics of your problem domain.

-For unsophisticated like indexing a blog article they probably realistically are able to provide excelent results with no tuning required, but anything more complicated will require knowledge of your problem domain.
-Let's take reddit, a meta blog in it's own right, as an example.
+Ok, for unsophisticated use cases like indexing a blog article they probably realistically *are* able to provide excellent results with no tuning required, but anything more complicated will require knowledge of your problem domain.
+Let's take a reddit-like a news aggregator site as an example.
 There are many things that could factor into how likely a user is to be looking for a particular piece of content.

 A search result may be more likely to be correct if:
+1. The linked article's text matches the query
+1. The comments about the article match the query
 1. It has more total upvotes
 1. It has more total comments
 1. It got more engagement in a shorter period of time
 1. It had higher click through than other posts
 1. The user has seen or engaged (or NOT!) with the post before
-1. The user HAS NOT seen or engaged with the post before
 1. The user is subscribed (or NOT!) to the community the result was posted to
-1. The linked article matches the query

-All these factors are likely to be encoded outside of the full text index and not understood by a search service without explicit inclusion in the index and manually defining a mapping and weights.
+All these factors are likely to be encoded outside of the full text index and not understood by a search service without explicit inclusion in the index and manually defining mappings and weights.

 ### Design tradeoffs